 In the United States alone, more than 11 million women each year are given antibiotics for urinary tract infections.
 Typically, those who have frequent recurrences (three or more UTIs a year) are offered:

 Usually, stronger antibiotics are given for single, acute episodes of bladder infection (cystitis).
 After acute symptoms have subsided, prophylactic, or preventive, therapy with low-dose antibiotics is recommended.

 These treatments are normally employed in a trial-and-error fashion with varying degrees of success.

 In fact, antibiotic treatments do not successfully kill all the bacteria participating in the infection.
 And they may encourage many of the bacteria to persist in a resting state.

-Therefore, current standard drug treatments for bladder infections are not adequate.
-This phenomenon may account for many of the repeated urinary tract infections.
+Therefore, current standard drug treatments for bladder infections are still not adequate.
+This phenomenon may account for many of the stubborn, repeated urinary tract infections.